Adam Silver: NBA commissioner

 On October 4, 2019, Houston Rockets general manager Daryl Morey issued a tweet that supported the 2019–2020 Hong Kong protests.
 Morey later deleted the tweet.
 Two days later, Morey and the NBA each issued separate statements addressing the original tweet; Morey said that he never intended his tweet to cause any offense while the NBA said the tweet was "regrettable".
 The statements drew attention and subsequent bipartisan criticism from several US politicians.
 On October 7, Silver defended league's response to the tweet, supporting Morey's right to freedom of expression while also accepting the right of reply from the government of and businesses from China.
 Soon after, Silver faced a rift between the partnership of China and the NBA.
 China responded negatively with decisions to possibly cut ties from the NBA.
 Silver publicly said, "It is inevitable that people around the world—including from America and China—will have different viewpoints over different issues. ...
 It is not the role of the NBA to adjudicate those differences."
 Chinese smartphone manufacturer Vivo responded to Silver's statements, stating, "Vivo has always insisted on the principle that the national interest is above all else and firmly opposes any remark and behavior that constitutes a challenge to the national sovereignty and territorial integrity. ...
 Starting today, Vivo will suspend all cooperation with the NBA."
+The NBA eventually returned to China in 2025 after signing a five-year deal to play two preseason games at Venetian Arena in Macau.

 On March 11, 2020, Silver made the decision to suspend the 2019–20 NBA season in reaction to the COVID-19 pandemic.
 On June 4, it was announced that the season would resume for 22 of the 30 teams in the NBA Bubble, a $170 million investment to protect the players, the coaches, and the successful completion of the season.
 Near the end of the regular season, Silver stated that the bubble was "better than what we had envisioned."